excalibur1234/pacui/README.md

 ```

-## Use pacli
+## Use PacUI

-### Start pacli with UI
+### Start PacUI with UI
-After successful installation, type the following command into your terminal in order to start pacli with a nice UI:
+After successful installation, type the following command into your terminal in order to start PacUI with a nice UI:
 ```
 pacli
 ```

-### Start pacli without UI: Using Options
+### Start PacUI without UI: Using Options
 For example, you want to display the **r**everse dependency **t**ree of a package.
-Please first note the marked letters "R" and "T" in pacli's corresponding option when starting pacli with UI.
+Please first note the marked letters "R" and "T" in PacUI's corresponding option when starting pacli with UI.
-pacli does not care, whether you use upper or lower case letters as options or whether you use none, one or two dashes in front.
+PacUI does not care, whether you use upper or lower case letters as options or whether you use none, one or two dashes in front.
 Now, type one of the four equivalent choices into your terminal and press "ENTER":
 - `pacli RT`
 - `pacli rt`
 - `pacli -rt`
 - `pacli --rt`

-This principle can be used with all of pacli's options.
-Here is another random example (of pacli's "Pacman Log" option):
+This principle can be used with all of PacUI's options.
+Here is another random example (of PacUI's "Pacman Log" option):
 - `pacli LOG`
 - `pacli -LOG`
 - `pacli --LOG`